Free

 Moving Forward

 1. Pull out your current property insurance policy.
-How does it compare?
-Do you have appropriate coverage for your farm personal property right now?
 This may take working with your agent to decode your policy, or you may be able to decipher this on your own.
 If the answer is yes, that is a legal resilience win and you should take this moment to celebrate!
 Make a note on your office wall or calendar that you have the property coverage you need right now.
 If you find you don’t have the coverage you need or you’re not sure, that’s okay.
 You are on the path to increasing your resilience by learning this information and taking a hard look at your property coverage needs.
 Continue to the next question.

 2. Do you need to get farm insurance coverage for your priority items?
 If your answer is yes, contact your insurance agent to ask them about your farm insurance options, referring to your priority list of FPP items and perils of concern to help guide your conversation.
 You can also articulate your interests in blanket and/or scheduled coverage to assist the agent in better meeting your interests.
 If your answer is no, continue to the next question.